druck13/fanshim-python/README.md

-# Pimorini Pyhon modified successfully to run Fan only as fast as needed using a fixed PWM speed
+# Pimorini Python modified successfully to run Fan only as fast as needed using a fixed PWM speed

 ### Note 14 12 2019
 * Have used this on my R Pi 4 over a week now and works fine in either verbode mode or not in Verbose mode.